Bibliography

 Overview of tools and methods available to organisations and territories

 To meet the transition needs of our societies towards a low-carbon model, many tools and methodologies exist.
-It is sometimes difficult for project managers and decision-makers to find their way.
-In 2017, ABC published a first guide to methods and tools.
-In 2020, a second version supported by ADEME, French Public Agency for Ecological Transition was published, updated, expanded, and accompanied by typical pathways for transition actors, including in particular 19 technical fact sheets, 4 pathways for organisations and 2 overviews of territorial approaches.
+It can sometimes be difficult for project officers and decision-makers to navigate them.
+ABC published in 2017 a first guide to methods and tools.
+In 2020 a second version was published with the support of ADEME, updated, expanded, and accompanied by typical pathways for transition actors, including notably 19 technical fact sheets, 4 pathways for organisations and 2 overviews of territorial approaches.

 Bilan Carbone® Collage

-The Bilan Carbone® Collage is a format that can be used during the Bilan Carbone® results presentation to raise employee awareness of the organisation’s impacts and to engage them around the actions to be implemented from the transition plan.
+The Bilan Carbone® Collage is a format usable during the presentation phase of the Bilan Carbone® to raise employees' awareness of the organisation's impacts and to stakeholder engagement around the actions to be implemented arising from the transition plan.

 🔗 https://abc-transitionbascarbone.fr/fresque-du-bilan-carbone/